dfrnt-labs/terminusdb-docs-static/src/app/docs/access-control-with-javascript/page.md

 ##### accessControl.getAccessRoles() ⇒ `Promise`

-\--TerminusCMS and TerminusDB API --- Get all the system database roles types.
+\--TerminusDB and TerminusDB API --- Get all the system database roles types.

 **Returns**: `Promise` - A promise that returns the call response object, or an Error if rejected.